Common Mistakes That Guitar Players Make

-- Be Specific – Knowing what you want to learn will set you on the right course of getting there.
-“I want to play like Satriani” is a good goal but which is it?
+- Be Specific – Knowing what you want to learn will set you on the right course for getting there.
+“I want to play like Satriani” is a good goal but what does this really mean?
 Do you want to play solos like him?
 Or maybe learn your favourite song from his albums?
-The more specific you are with your goal, the better chances of you achieving it.
+The more specific you are with your goal, the better your chances of achieving it.

 - Be Realistic with a Timeframe – Give yourself a reasonable amount of time to attain your goal and be realistic about it.
 If your goal is to play like Satriani, Vai or Gilbert in 1 month, Stop Dreaming!
 However, setting a goal like “Learn how to play "Satch Boogie" at normal speed, within 3 months” is a good goal and has a reasonable timeframe.

-- Breakdown Into Practice Points – Learning technique can really be exciting but do not jump into the fray.
-Develop a process that will allow you to make sure that you take a step by step approach in reaching your goal, and one that works best for you.
+- Breakdown Into Practice Points – Learning techniques can really be exciting but do not jump blindly into the fray.
+Develop a process that will allow you to make sure that you take a step-by-step approach in reaching your goal, and one that works best for you.
 If you're aiming to learn a particular solo, a good Practice Point would be to learn the scale that this solo uses.

 Noodling Away Practice Time

 It is quite easy to be sidetracked while practising.
 Whether getting distracted by new gear, losing motivation or even wanting to learn things not following your pace can be reasons for this.
 Sometimes just noodling away on your guitar is much simpler but this should not make you stray away from your goals.
 Designate time for noodling during your practice.
 This will help you ease up and alleviate stress which can build up while practising too much.